AviaryInc/Mobile-Feather-SDK-for-Android/README.md

 By default, the Aviary editor allows users to download and install external filter packs from the Android Market.
 If you want to disable this feature, you can pass this extra boolean to the launching intent as "false".
 The default behavior is to enable the external filters.

+**frames-enable-external-pack**

+(added in 2.2.1) By default, the Aviary editor allows users to download and install external frames packs from the Android Market.
+If you want to disable this feature, you can pass this extra boolean to the launching intent as "false".
+The default behavior is to enable the external packs.
+Note that if you pass "false" the frames tool will be hidden.

 **stickers-enable-external-pack**